-Data source: IPUMS-USA, University of Minnesota, www.ipumus.org, 2014-2018 5-yr. samples ©2020 Public Assets Institute

-But the benefits are not just economic.
-Employment improves health,5 alleviates social isolation, and increases overall life satisfaction and civic engagement for people with disabilities.6
+Data sources: Vermont Department of Labor and IPUMS-USA, University of Minnesota, www. ipums.org, 2014-2018 5-yr. samples | © 2020 Public Assets Institute But the benefits are not just economic.
+Employment improves health, alleviates social isolation and increases overall life satisfaction and civic engagement for people with disabilities.5

 Workplace adaptations for an employee with disabilities usually don't cut into the bottom line, as some employers fear.
-According to a 2019 report, over half-58 percent- of accommodations cost nothing; for the rest, a typical price tag was \$500.7 If accessibility is built into the workplace at the outset, fewer accommodations are needed.
+According to a 2019 report, over half -58 percent - of accommodations cost nothing; for the rest, a typical price tag was \$500.6 If accessibility is designed into the workplace at the outset, fewer accommodations are needed.
 And universal design and assistive technologies, such as handrails, automatic doors, closed captioning, and speech recognition software, make the workplace more accessible and comfortable for everyone.
 For Vermont's aging workforce, that's a plus.

-Finally, the COVID pandemic has forced thousands to work remotely, challenging many to make home "offices" that are ergonomic and efficient.
+Finally, the COVID pandemic has forced thousands to work remotely, challenging us to make home "offices" that are ergonomic and efficient.
 By necessity, people with disabilities have found ingenious solutions to many of these problems.
 All Vermont employers and workers have a lot to learn from them.